spencertipping/ni/doc/ni_by_example_4.md

 ```

-##Stream Splitting/Joining/Duplication
+##Stream Appending and Duplication
-You've seen one of these operators before, the highly useful `=\>`, which silently writes a file.
-They can be useful for
+You've seen one of these operators before, the very useful `=\>`, which we've used to write a file in the middle of a stream.
+The way this works is by duplicating the input stream, and sending one of the duplicated streams silently to an output file.
+There are two more useful stream operators to cover:

 * `+`: append a stream to this one
 * `^`: prepend a stream to this one
 * `=`: duplicate this stream through a process, discarding its output

+In order to append to a stream, the entire stream must first be processed, so `ni` will buffer operations that use `+` to disk (I think)
+`+`

 ##Intermediate Column Operations
 These operations are used to add columns vertically to to a stream, either by merging or with a separate computation.